dan1el789/OperatingSystem/threads/README.md

 * Short waiting time for extern resources

 ## What about measuring?
+You can measure time in different ways.
+The command time measures the complete execution time.
+Execution time measurement has to be donewithin the application.
+Measurement has to be repeated to calculate the average time of manymeasurements to eliminate side effects from starting the program or the garbagecollector.

 ## How to start a thread?
 [have a look at this piece of code](https://github.com/ich-bin-du/OperatingSystem/blob/master/threads/Sample.java)